INN explores Australia's electric vehicle raw materials landscape and what could be ahead for the country.

 It’s therefore crucial for those interested in critical metals to start by doing some research.
 For one thing, it’s important to be aware of what exactly critical metals are.
-Interestingly, finding a definition is easier said than done — while organizations like the European Commission have laid out which metals they deem critical, there is no definitive list.
+Interestingly, finding a definition is easier said than done — while organizations like the European Commission have laid out which metals and minerals they deem critical, there is no definitive list.

 Critical metals investing: Cobalt and graphite